Intermesh/groupoffice-docs/using/files.rst

 You need an Office 365 for business subscription.

 In our cloud version it's already configured by default.
-Right click on a file and edit with "Office Online" and make it the default if you desire.
+Right click on a file and open with "Office Online" and make it the default if you desire.

+n our cloud version it's already configured by default.
+Now you can open a document in the files module with Office 365 by right clicking on a file and choose :ref:`'Open with...' <files-open-with>`.

 You can also host Office Online yourself and integrate it with Group-Office.
 Read more about that here: